heroisaprinciple/aphablog/README.md

 To create a new record: `Article.create(title: 'first_article', description: 'Info about first article')` The record is created.

-**THIS IS GOOD** But, a preferrable way to create a record is by making an instance of the class.
+**THIS IS GOOD** But, a preferable way to create a record is by making an instance of the class.
 `article = Article.new`